-Komathi Ale received both her B.A. and M.A. degrees in Communication Studies from the Nanyang Technological University in Singapore.
+Komathi Ale is a doctoral candidate who received both her B.A. and M.A. degrees in Communication Studies from the Nanyang Technological University in Singapore.
 Komathi’s research focuses on the impact of information and communication technologies for development (ICTD), with specific interest in addressing issues related to learning in developing countries.
 She hopes her research will bridge gaps in practice and theory, particularly in determining the effectiveness of emerging ICTs in the domain of education.